BestReviews is reader-supported and may earn an affiliate commission. Details

 The batteries don’t last very long, and the monitor resets after replacing them.

 Upper arm cuff can be set-up and used independently.
 Large LCD display screen stores memory for 2 users measurements.
 Comes with a carrying case and batteries.
 Voice broadcast and background music feature for an added benefit.

 The arm cuff tends to squeeze uncomfortably tight.
 Switching between users was reported to be a little difficult.

 We recommend these products based on an intensive research process that's designed to cut through the noise and find the top products in this space.
 Guided by experts, we spend hours looking into the factors that matter, to bring you these selections.

-Blood pressure monitors operate in one of two ways: automatic blood pressure monitors start taking a reading at the press of a button or two, whereas manual blood pressure monitors are pumped up by hand with a rubber bulb.
+Automatic blood pressure monitors start taking a reading at the press of a button or two, whereas manual blood pressure monitors are pumped up by hand with a rubber bulb.